 Mount Rinjani in Lombok is the second highest volcano in Indonesia right after Mount Kerinci in Sumatra and one of the most popular trekking spots in Indonesia.
-This is because the strenuous hike will be one of the greatest challenges for most of the “ordinary” people but if you succeed, you will be rewarded with a breathtaking sunrise and a view over the whole island including the Gilis and even Bali.
+This streneous hike may be one of the greatest challenge in life but if you succeed, you will be rewarded with a breathtaking sunrise and a view over the whole island including the Gilis and even Bali.

 Mount Rinjani had been proposed by the government to UNESCO to be one of the world’s first official geoparks if approved.

 Where is itMount Rinjani is situated inside Mount Rinjani National Park at Lombok, Indonesia.
 The national park is a 41,000 hectares of mountain and surrounding forests that represents the Nusa Tenggara ecosystem.

 To be awe in nature’s best combination of beauty and danger, an active volcano that can be so foreboding and desolate yet so beautiful.
 The demanding trek requires three days to conquer the mountain and will make it all worthwhile when greeted by the breathtaking view including sunrise at the summit.
 For people with less time, two days trek are available but you will miss some of the experience as you won’t go down into the crater, take a dip in the crater lake and relax in the soothening hotsprings.

 Weather at Mount Rinjani is like the rest of Indonesia, divided into two seasons – dry and wet season and the temperatures are quite even.

 Best time to go is May – November during the dry season where there is less rain but more tourists.
 This is also the safest time to do trekking.